 BBC coverage

-This year it will begin at 1.45pm on Sunday 11 May on BBC2 in England.
-Footage will include event highlights and show the final 10 showjumping rounds live.
+The BBC will air its usual Badminton highlights programme on Sunday afternoon, starting at 1.45pm on BBC2 in England.
+Footage will include highlights from the dressage and cross-country, followed by the final 10 showjumping rounds live.

 There will be no Red Button coverage.
 The only way to watch the livestream is via ClipMyHorse.TV.